sergei-fomichev/wrkr/api/README.md

 >Respond [header - 200]
 >{
 >"status": "ok"
 >"id": userID
 >}
 >OR Respond [header - 401] if already exists

 *User has a new exercise that is due*
 >{
 >"id": userID
->"timestamp": UNIX timestamp of when the user got notified they have an exercise to do
+>"timestamp": UNIX timestamp of when the user got notified they have an exercise to do (to determine timeout)
 >}
 >Respond [header - 200]
 >{